montefiore-institute/alan-cluster/README.md

 you@local:~ $ ssh -i .ssh/id_rsa.alan you@alan.calc.priv
 ```

-To prevent you from having to type the `-i` flag, you could add the following to `.ssh/config`.
+To prevent you from having to type the `-i` flag every time you log in, you can simply add the following to `.ssh/config`.

 ```ssh
 Host alan